johnfairh/site/sourcekit_cursorinfo.md

 Doc comment handling: uses `ide::getDocumentationCommentAsXML()` which does the parent lookup for class inheritance and protcol extensions, then does some custom code to look up protocol conformance.
+This routine creates all the XML for the `full_as_xml` field including the declaration:

-Uses `PrintOptions::printQuickHelpDeclaration()` style for the annotated declaration field which is copied to the XML field, and also the fully-annotated declaration field.
-In particular this means 'include decl attributes *except*
+`CommentToXMLConverter::visitCommentParts` uses a very customized declaration printer based on `PrintOptions::printInterface()`.
+In particular it shows most decl attributes *except* @discardableResult.
+Probably because that is on by default on interfaces generated from ObjC.
+Which makes no sense here.

-@available'.
+Uses `PrintOptions::printQuickHelpDeclaration()` style for the annotated declaration field, and also the fully-annotated declaration field.
+In particular this means 'include decl attributes *except* @available'.

 Uses `ide::walkOverriddenDecls()` to find USRs of swift + objC things that have been overridden (functions and properties not nominals).